-A lot of people plan on buying a car during tax season, after waiting for months to file that return.
-Maybe you’re one of them, and after patiently waiting for the delivery of your W2s, now you can replace your aging ride – or even by your very first one!
-The waiting makes car shopping all the more rewarding so go ahead, you’ve earned it.
-Just make sure you know what you’re getting into and what you should try to avoid!
+A lot of consumers buy a car during tax season after filing their returns.
+After patiently waiting for the delivery of your W2s, now you can replace your aging ride or buy your very first car.
+Waiting makes car shopping even more rewarding, so go ahead, you’ve earned it.
+Just make sure you consider all your options so you’re prepared when buying a car during tax season.

 Buying a Car During Tax Season – The Pros

 Using your tax refund as a down payment

 Are you planning to finance your next car?
 If so, a great way to make the most of your tax refund is to use it as your down payment.
 The larger down-payment you can afford, the better.
 Not only will you owe less, but you’ll also likely see a lower interest rate, and both of those things lead to lower monthly payments.

 Pay for your car during tax season

 Not everybody wants to finance when they buy a new car.
 Instead, they might opt for an interest-free cash deal.
 Your tax return could go a long way in padding your car-buying budget, especially if you’re planning to shop used models.
 You might be able to buy that used car outright instead of paying it off for years.

 You probably won’t be surprised to hear that you’re not the only shopper who is shopping for a car during tax season.
 Because you’re not alone, dealerships prepare for a heavy sales season during tax time.
 That means you can expect to see a lot of inventory, whether you’re planning to buy new or used because car dealers have stocked up on new inventory and taken in a lot of trades.

 It’s not just the dealerships that are planning for a rush of car buyers at tax time.
 Car manufacturers are prepared for many people to buy a car during tax season too!
 If you’re leaning towards a new model, it’s prime time to snag some great deals and incentives!